jupyter/governance/decision_making.md

 We seek to honor the principles of collaboration, inclusive participation, and responsive decision making.
 Some aspects of this decision-making guide are required of all teams.
 Others are provided as recommendations and are optional.
 We have clearly noted the optional aspects of decision making below.

-Finally, the Jupyter Board of Directors may either intervene, or be called upon by members of a team, in the event that issues arise in the decision making process.
+Finally, the Jupyter Board of Directors may either intervene, or be called upon by members of a team, in the event that issues arise in the decision-making process.
 This includes, but is not limited to: process ambiguity, violations of the decision making process, mitigating circumstances that require process exceptions, etc.

 ## Required aspects of decision making